arabellas-craft/arabellas-craft.github.io/_posts/2025-12-12-history-of-chaos-magic.md

 ---
 layout: article
-title: "The Origins of Chaos Magic: Punk, Philosophy, and Magic in 1970s England"
+title: "A Brief History of Chaos Magic: Key Figures and Timeline (Austin Osman Spare to Peter Carroll)"
 date: 2025-12-12 12:51:01 -0700
 tag: article
-short-description: "Where did chaos magic come from?
-A short history of the 1970s British occult movement, its founders Peter Carroll and Ray Sherwin, and how it spread worldwide."
+short-description: "A timeline and key-figures history of chaos magic, from Austin Osman Spare's early sigil work through Peter Carroll, Ray Sherwin, Phil Hine, and the founding of the Illuminates of Thanateros in 1978."
 img: "history-of-chaos-magic.jpg"
 permalink: history-of-chaos-magic
 ---